Oxymorphone: Special populations

 Patients already suffering from debilitation are at a much higher risk of respiratory depression.
-Nonopioid analgesics should be considered in this population.
+Non-opioid analgesics should be considered in this population.

 Elderly patients are much more sensitive to adverse effects such as falls, cognitive impairment and constipation, and should be monitored for such.
 Decreased renal function associated with aging leads to decreased clearance of the drug, resulting in narrow therapeutic windows and increasing the danger of overdose.
 If oxymorphone is absolutely indicated, smaller initial doses should be started for this population.

 There is a risk of neonatal withdrawal symptom in the newborn if pregnant women take oxymorphone for a prolonged period.
 Oxymorphone crosses the placenta and holds risk of birth defects, poor fetal growth, stillbirth, and preterm delivery.
 The children of mothers who are physically dependent on oxymorphone have a higher risk of similar dependence.
 Due to these severe risks, oxymorphone is highly discouraged among this population.
 The amount of transfer of oxymorphone into the breast milk is not known and women are cautioned to weigh the risks and benefits before breastfeeding while on this medication.